 7. Wayanad Wildlife Sanctuary

-An integral division of the Nilgiri Biosphere Reserve, Wayanad Wildlife Sanctuary boasts of amazing wildlife and fantastic landscape ans is the second largest among the Wildlife Sanctuaries in Kerala.
+An integral division of the Nilgiri Biosphere Reserve, Wayanad Wildlife Sanctuary boasts of amazing wildlife and fantastic landscape and is the second-largest among the Wildlife Sanctuaries in Kerala.
 It is established in the year 1973 and is a proud extension of the Bandipur National Park in Karnataka.
-Famous for its rich biodiversity, Wayanad Wildlife Sanctuary is the real pride of Kerala.
+Famous for its rich biodiversity, Wayanad Wildlife Sanctuary in kerala is the real pride of Kerala.
+With hilly terrains interspersed switch dense valleys, Wayanad Wildlife Sanctuary is one of the most picturesque national parks in Kerala.
 The prominent river of Kerala, Lakkidi goes through this sanctuary.
 Tourists can also get to know more about the incredible tribal communities such as Adiyars, Paniyas, Kurichyas, Kattunaikkans, and Ooralis.

 Recent studies prove that Wayanad Wildlife Sanctuary has the largest tiger population in Kerala.
 The protected area is listed under Protect Elephant and hence acts as a major Elephant Reserve in the country.